chromium/chromium/docs/security/severity-guidelines.md

 MiraclePtr should make this crash non-exploitable in regular builds.
 ```

-MiraclePtr is now active on all Chrome platforms in non-renderer processes as of 118.
+MiraclePtr is now active on all Chrome platforms in non-renderer processes as
-Severity assessments are made with consideration of all active release channels (Dev, Beta, Stable, and Extended Stable);
+of 118 and on Fuchsia as of 128.
+Severity assessments are made with
+consideration of all active release channels (Dev, Beta, Stable, and Extended Stable);
 BRP is now enabled in all active release channels.

-If a bug is marked `MiraclePtr Status:PROTECTED`, it should be downgraded by one severity level.
+As of 128, if a bug is marked `MiraclePtr Status:PROTECTED`, it is not
-(For example, a bug that would previously be High severity would now be only Medium severity).
+considered a security issue.
+It should be converted to type:Bug and assigned to
+the appropriate engineering team as functional issue.